sitture/unirest-curl/README.md

 ## Setup

-Add the following dependency to use this EnvConfig:
+Add the following both `unirest-java` and `unirest-curl` dependencies:

 ### Maven